zowe/docs-site/docs/user-guide/mvd-configuration.md

 2. **Reduced downtime during unexpected exceptions:** The low-downtime characteristic, where only one request is interrupted compared to around 15 seconds of downtime, is compromised.

-However, this trade-off comes with a specific benefit:

-- **Handling Network Interface Failures:** It addresses a limitation in Node.js where the system cannot effectively manage a network interface going offline.
-This limitation can result in an endless socket read loop until the process is manually terminated.

 ### To turn the cluster mode on

 - In Zowe V1, do NOT include the `ZLUX_NO_CLUSTER` environment variable in the `instance.env` configuration.